Creative Technologies and Entrepreneurship

 Academic guide

-Please download the academic guide 2023-2024 with all details about the programme.
+Please download the academic guide 2024-2025 with all details about the programme.
+Soon the academic guide for the academic year 2025- 2026 will be available

 How to apply?